Configuration Options

 ZWIFT_OVERRIDE_RESOLUTION If set, change game resolution (2560x1440, 3840x2160, …)

-ZWIFT_NO_GAMEMODE If set, don’t run game mode
+ZWIFT_NO_GAMEMODE 0 If set to 1, don’t run game mode

 NETWORKING bridge Sets the type of container networking to use.